top of page

 4. Manage your rate schedule and pricing, especially in a period of rapid inflation with costs going up.
 Look at total direct costs and have corresponding increases in rates to offset them.
 Conduct periodic reviews and look at these at least twice a year.

-In summary, this section has demonstrated the powerful effect of the 2 primary consulting profit levers and their effect on the bottom line: consultant productivity (also known as billable utilization) and average bill rates.
 Focusing on rate increases will ensure you are not exhausting resources.
 Make sure to take a look at old rates and adjust as necessary.
 Slight increases are always better than vast ones.
 Finally, look at your rate schedule during economic shifts, and conduct reviews periodically.

 One final key piece of information to leave with today is this: